andurooo/boulder-restaurant-recommender/README.md

 ### Cosine Similarity

-After coming up with the latent topics, NMF provides loaded score for each restaurant under each latent topics.
+After coming up with the latent topics, NMF provides loaded scores for each restaurant under each latent topics.
 Using the matrix W, I measured how similar each restaurant was to one another using cosine similarity.
 When a user inputs a restaurant, the web app provides the top three restaurants with the highest cosine similarity to the selected restaurant.

 <p align="center">
 <img src="img/cos_sim.png">